SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 Here's a version of the *Snakes and Ladders* game originally introduced in <doc:ControlFlow>.
 This version is adapted to use a `Dice` instance for its dice-rolls;
 to adopt the `DiceGame` protocol;
-and to notify a `DiceGameDelegate` about its progress:
+and to notify a `DiceGame.Delegate` about its progress:

 ```swift
 class SnakesAndLadders: DiceGame {